materialsproject/fireworks/docs/installation_tutorial_pt2.rst

 Launch a Rocket on a worker machine (FireWorker)
 ================================================

-So far, we have added a FireWork (job) to the database on the FireServer (central server).
+So far, we have added a FireWork (job) to the LaunchPad (database) on the FireServer (central server).
 We then launched a Rocket that fetched the FireWork from the database and executed it, all within the same machine.

-A more interesting use case of FireWorks is to store FireWorks in the FireServer, but execute them on one or several outside 'worker' machine (FireWorkers), perhaps through a queueing system.
+A more interesting use case of FireWorks is to store FireWorks in the FireServer, but execute them on one or several outside 'worker' machine (FireWorkers).
 We'll next configure a worker machine.

 Install FireWorks on the FireWorker
 -----------------------------------